vm-mishchenko/p-2004-cicd-pipeline_infrastructure/README.md

 general, it will depend on deployment strategy.
 The goal of such repo structure to make the whole process as flexible as possible, so it can support different strategies.

+## Build configurations
+Cloud build configurations can be treated as a functions that can be called directly or in response of some events, e.g. new push to repo.

+### cloudbuild-deploy-api.yaml
+Takes `API` service version from `services.json` and deploys it to Cloud Run.
+Executed each time by Google Cloud Build when `services.json` is updated.

+### cloudbuild-update-image-version.yaml
+Allows updating `API` service version in `services.json`.
+Can be called by any automation tool.
+Currenty, it's called by CI process in [p-dev-pipeline-api](https://github.com/vm-mishchenko/p-dev-pipeline-api) repo.

 ## Tech details
 Trigger `cloudbuild-update-image-version.yaml` on GCP
 ```shell